sphinx-contrib/spelling/issuetracker/doc/index.rst

    - ``github``: The issue tracker of https://github.com.
    - ``bitbucket``: The issue tracker of https://bitbucket.org.
    - ``launchpad``: The issue tracker of https://launchpad.net.
 To use this issue tracker, launchpadlib_ must be installed.
+This tracker is not supported on Python 3, because launchpadlib_ is not yet available for Python 3.
    - ``google code``: The issue tracker of http://code.google.com.
    - ``debian``: The Debian issue tracker at http://bugs.debian.org.
 To use this issue tracker, debianbts_ and SOAPpy_ must be installed.
+This issue tracker is not available on Python 3, because neither debianbts_ nor SOAPpy_ are available for Python 3 yet.
    - ``jira``: A Jira_ instance.
 With this issue tracker :confval:`issuetracker_url` must be set to the base url of the Jira instance to use.
 Otherwise a :exc:`~exceptions.ValueError` is raised when